 There are multiple artists named Mayhem: 1) A Norwegian black metal band.
 2) An electronica producer from USA.
 3) A hardcore punk band from UK.
 4) A Japanese black metal band.
 5) A Hungarian thrash metal band.

-1) Mayhem is a black metal band from Oslo, Norway which was originally formed in 1983, taking strong influence especially from Hellhammer/Celtic Frost, Venom and from earlier Bathory.
+1) Mayhem is a black metal band from Oslo, Norway which was originally formed in 1984, taking strong influence especially from Hellhammer/Celtic Frost, Venom and from early Bathory.
 The name "Mayhem" was taken from the title of the Venom song "Mayhem with Mercy".
 Read more on Last.fm

 Mayhem on Thrash Hits